larswik/IFC-Specification/IFC4x3/Properties/p/PbContent_1CZd8smoT6YPhHy6oCCq8c/Documentation.md

 Content of Lead.
-The unit must be defined in IfcPropertySingleValue.Unit.
+The unit must be defined in _'IfcPropertySingleValue_._Unit'_.